santiment/academy/src/docs/glossary/asset/index.md

 author: Santiment Team
 ---

-An **asset** is any cryptocurrency or crypto token which can be associated with a price.
-Example of assets are Bitcoin, Ethereum and Santiment.
+An **asset** refers to any cryptocurrency or crypto token that can be associated with a price.
+Examples of assets include Bitcoin, Ethereum, and Santiment.

-The terms asset and project are used as synonims in most cases.
+The terms 'asset' and 'project' are often used interchangeably in most contexts.

 ## Availability

-There are different ways to check which assets are supported by the products in Santiment's platform.
+There are several methods to determine which assets are supported by the products within the Santiment platform.

 ### [Sanpy](https://github.com/santiment/sanpy)

+To use Sanpy, you need to import the `san` module.
+After importing the module, you can use the `get` method to retrieve data.
+Here's how you can do it:

 ```python
 import san